-The CEU Executive MBA—or the Master of Business Administration in Global Executive Management—is a US graduate degree program registered with the New York State Department of Education.
+The CEU Executive MBA—or the Master of Business Administration in Global Executive Management—is a US/EU graduate degree program registered with the New York State Department of Education.

 The Program covers 50 US credits (100 ECTS credits) of classes.
 This translates to more than 2,500 learning hours (classes, group work, individual work) centered around 10 modules, lasting four to nine days each, starting in eary May and finishing in mid-August 28 months later.

 [Nine days, Vienna] The first, nine-day Saturday to Sunday residency will give participants a signature CEU experience.
 Instead of a typical macro- and micro-economics courses, Executive MBA fellows will be engaged in two unique team-taught experiences: